Save up to $677 on our trips! Book now and secure your adventure!

 Talstrasse and Reeperbahn in St.Pauli, Hamburg

 One street over from Hamburger Berg, Talstraße is also known for some great bars and clubs.
 Fans of funk and soul should head straight to Hörsaal, where you can dance to jukebox music under a disco ball until the early hours.
 In contrast, the intimacy of 3 Zimmer Wohnung, a small three-room apartment-turned-bar, is perfect for settling in for a cocktail.
-Nearby Utspann and Hafenkante are typical quaint Hamburg pubs, loved by the locals and perfect for a quick pint.
+Nearby Utspann and Hafenkante are typical quaint Hamburg pubs, loved by the locals and perfect for a quick pint and feed.

 Große Freiheit